Linaro/website/_posts/current/blog/2020-11-09-linaro-and-the-linux-kernel.md

 ---
 layout: post
 title: Linaro and the Linux Kernel
-description: 'A contribution to the Linux kernel requires experience and over 10 years ago, Linaro took the lead as a consortium to consolidate the Linux kernel.
-In this article we look at the work that Linaro continues to undertake and the contributions the company has made, together with the wider open source community. '
+description: In this article, Daniel Lezcano reviews the work Linaro continues to undertake & the contributions the company has made, together with the wider OS community.
 date: 2020-11-09 02:34:26
 image: /assets/images/content/open_source_keyboard_under_2mbjpg.jpg
 tags:
   - Linaro
   - Linux
   - Kernel
 category: blog
 author: daniel.lezcano
 ---